First Year Audition

-Related to the main subject course and band lessons.
+Related to the main subject course, band and theory lessons.

 Students prepare an audition of five pieces, dealing with all aspects relevant to the audition: selecting pieces, writing new material (optional), arranging pieces, choosing other band members, rehearsals, organizing instrument set-up (where necessary) and stage presentation.
 All skills, aims and contents of the various propaedeutic instrument subjects are relevant to the audition.

 For composers (CFT, COM, CFO): Students prepare a portfolio presentation, dealing with all skills, aims and contents of the various first-year subjects.

 Depends on the main subject; see the main subject module description.